frankie290651/FeedMeUpdates/README.md

 - Automatic backup and restore in case of failure
 - Notification to a Discord channel on start and result of the update
 - Configurable to run in background or visible (console)
-- Configurable for servers run via batch/script
+- Configurable for servers ran via batch/script
-- Configurable for servers run as a service
+- Configurable for servers ran as a service
 - Entirely cross-platform (Windows/Linux)

 **Requirements**